I. PURPOSE

 VI.
 QUESTIONS/RESPONSIBLE OFFICE

-The responsible offices for this Policy are the Provost’s Office, Student Affairs, and the Vice President for Finance and Administration, as applicable.
-For questions about this Policy, contact the Dean of Students, Director of Human Resources, or the Executive Director of Enterprise Risk Management, as applicable.
+The responsible offices for this Policy are the Provost’s Office, Student Affairs, and the Vice President of Operations, as applicable.
+For questions about this Policy, contact the Dean of Students, Human Resources Designee, or the Executive Director of Enterprise Risk Management, as applicable.

 VII.
 POLICY ADOPTION AND AMENDMENT DATES